 As we age, our teeth naturally lose their beautiful white luster.
 However, there are many factors that can accelerate tooth discoloration.
 Tobacco and coffee are two of the most common causes of dull, yellow teeth.
 Some medications may also result in tooth discoloration.
 You will also notice premature discoloration if you neglect to brush and flush your teeth at least twice per day.
 Watch this short video to learn more about these and other common causes of tooth discoloration.

-No matter what has caused your teeth to become discolored, a cosmetic dentist in Bloomingdale can once again give you a bright, beautiful smile to be proud of.
+No matter what has caused your teeth to become discolored, a cosmetic dentist in Schaumburg can once again give you a bright, beautiful smile to be proud of.
 In addition to feeling more confident in your smile, having beautiful teeth may also help you maintain better dental health.
 After all, when you love the look of your smile, you will feel more motivated to take care of it.
-Contact a cosmetic dental office in Bloomingdale today to schedule a tooth cleaning and dental exam.
+Contact a cosmetic dental office in Schaumburg today to schedule a tooth cleaning and dental exam.